JYOTHISHTM/AadharOCR-Server/README.md

 # Aadhaar OCR – Server (Backend)

 This is the **backend (server)** of the Aadhaar OCR system.
-It is built with **Node.js, Express.js, and MongoDB** and provides RESTful APIs for Aadhaar card OCR processing.
+It is built with **Node.js, Express.js** and provides RESTful APIs for Aadhaar card OCR processing.

 ---